-Acreage reporting date.
-The date contained in the Special Provisions, or as provided in the Basic Provisions, by which the insured is required to submit the acreage report.

-Cancellation date.
-The calendar date specified in the Crop Provisions on which coverage for the crop will automatically renew unless canceled in writing by either the insured or the insurance company or terminated in accordance with the policy terms.

-Contract change date.
-The calendar date by which changes to the policy, if any, will be made available in accordance with the Basic Provisions

-Coverage begins date.
-The calendar date insurance begins on the insured crop, as contained in the Crop Provisions, or the date planting begins on the unit (the Basic Provisions has specific provisions relating to prevented planting).
+- Acreage Reporting Date The date contained in the Special Provisions, or as provided in the Basic Provisions, by which the insured is required to submit the acreage report. - Cancellation Date The calendar date specified in the Crop Provisions on which coverage for the crop will automatically renew unless cancelled in writing by either the insured or the insurance company or terminated in accordance with the policy terms. - Contract Change Date The calendar date by which changes to the policy, if any, will be made available in accordance with the Basic Provisions. - Coverage Begins Date The calendar date insurance begins on the insured crop, as contained in the Crop Provisions, or the date planting begins on the unit. - Days Calendar days.

-Days.
-Calendar days.
+Dates and their Definitions cont.

-Delinquent debt.
-Any account in which the administrative fee, premiums and interest on those amounts is not paid by the termination date specified in the Crop Provisions.

-Earliest planting date.
-The initial planting date contained in the Special Provisions, which is the earliest date the insured may plant an insured agricultural commodity and qualify for a replanting payment if such payments are authorized by the Crop Provisions.

-End of insurance period date.
-The date upon which the crop insurance coverage ceases for the crop year.

-Final planting date.
-The date contained in the Special Provisions for the insured crop by which the crop must initially be planted in order to be insured for the full production guarantee or amount of insurance per acre.

-Late planting period.
-The period that begins the day after the final planting date for the insured crop and ends 25 days after the final planting date, unless otherwise specified in the Crop Provisions or Special Provisions.
+- Delinquent Debt Any account in which the administrative fee, premiums and interest on those amounts is not paid by the termination date specified in the Crop Provisions. - Earliest Planting Date The initial planting date contained in the Special Provisions, which is the earliest date the insured may plant an insured agricultural commodity and qualify for a replanting payment if such payments are authorized by the Crop Provisions. - End of Insurance Period Date The date upon which the crop insurance coverage ceases for the crop year. - Final Planting Date The date contained in the Special Provisions for the insured crop by which the crop must initially by planted in order to be insured for the full production guarantee or amount of insurance per acre. - Late Planting Period The period that begins the day after the final planting date for the insured crop and ends 25 days after the final planting date, unless otherwise specified in the Crop Provisions or Special Provisions.

+Dates and their Definitions cont.
-Premium billing date.
-The earliest date upon which the insured will be billed for insurance coverage based on the acreage report.
-The premium billing date is in the Special Provisions.

-Sales closing date.
-A date contained in the Special Provisions by which an application must be filed.
-Also, the last date the insured may change the crop insurance coverage for a crop year.

-Termination date.
-The calendar date, contained in the Crop Provisions, upon which insurance ceases to be in effect because of nonpayment of any amount (including the premium) due the insurance company under the policy.
+- Premium Billing Date The earliest date upon which the insured will be billed for insurance coverage based on the acreage report.
+The premium billing date is in the Special Provisions. - Sales Closing Date A date contained in the Special Provisions by which an application must be filed.
+Also, the last date the insured may change the crop insurance coverage for a crop. - Termination Date The calendar date, contained in the Crop Provisions, upon which insurance ceases to be in effect because of nonpayment of any amount due the insurance company under the policy.

-Partial funding support has been provided by the Texas Corn Producers, Texas Farm Bureau, and Cotton Inc.-Texas State Support Committee.

-Produced by AgriLife Communications, The Texas A&M System

-Extension publications can be found on the Web at: http://AgriLifeBookstore.org.

-Visit Texas AgriLife Extension Service at http://AgriLifeExtension.tamu.edu.

-Educational programs of the Texas AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, or national origin.

-Issued in furtherance of Cooperative Extension Work in Agriculture and Home Economics, Acts of Congress of May 8, 1914, as amended, and June 30, 1914, in cooperation with the United States Department of Agriculture.
-Edward G. Smith, Director, Texas AgriLife Extension Service, The Texas A&M System.